mithril-security/warp/README.md

 [![GHA Build Status](https://github.com/seanmonstar/warp/workflows/CI/badge.svg)](https://github.com/seanmonstar/warp/actions?query=workflow%3ACI)
 [![Discord chat][discord-badge]][discord-url]

+## SGX Related

+This port disables the `tokio/fs` feature by default because it is incompatible with SGX.
+On non-SGX environment you can enable it back by using the added `fs` feature on this crate.

 A super-easy, composable, web server framework for warp speeds.

 The fundamental building block of `warp` is the `Filter`: they can be combined